reframejs/reframe/docs/overview.template.md

 And, if you need to, **everything is customizable**.
 For example, you can customize the transpiling & bundling, the server, the browser entry, the Node.js entry, etc.

-Page configs allow you can configure your pages in order to create:
+With Reframe you can create:

  - **Server-side rendered React apps**
    <br/>